learnbyexample/cli-computing/cli_computing.md

 $ echo '\[\] and \\w and \[a-zA-Z0-9\_\]' | sed -E 's/(\\?)\\/\1/g'
 [] and \w and [a-zA-Z0-9_]

-# remove two or more duplicate words that are separated by a space
+# remove two or more duplicate words that are separated by a space character
 # \b prevents false matches like 'the theatre', 'sand and stone' etc
 $ echo 'aa a a a 42 f_1 f_1 f_13.14' | sed -E 's/\b(\w+)( \1)+\b/\1/g'
 aa a 42 f_1 f_13.14